 Georgi Sareski is a Macedonian composer, arranger and guitarist living in Berlin, Germany.
-A truly international musician, Georgi has lived in the USA, Italy, China, Germany as well as in his native Macedonia.
+A truly international musician, Georgi has lived in the USA, Italy, China, Germany as well as in his native Macedonia and has played with musicians from all over the world.
 Since 2005, he has released internationally – 8 albums of original music and has performed on well-known jazz festivals all over Europe.
-A graduate from Berklee college of music with a major in jazz composition and arranging, Georgi is nurturing and ever developing a unique style, both, as a guitarist and a composer.
+A graduate from Berklee college of music with a major in jazz composition and arranging, Georgi is nurturing and ever developing a unique style, both as a guitarist and a composer.
 He has collaborated with Francesco Bearzatti, Luca Aquino, Ernst Reijseger, Oscar Salas, and some of the most renowned musicians from Macedonia and the region.
 Best known for leading the Georgi Sareski Quartet and the international group the Skopje Connection, Sareski has also composed and performed music for several theater plays, and has penned over 100 compositions, most of which can be heard on his albums.

 Georgi attended Berklee College of Music in Boston from 2001 to 2005 with a major in jazz composition and arranging.
 He studied under the tutelage of Ken Pullig, Greg Hopkins, Scott Free, Jon Damian, Bret Willmott, and slide guitarist David Tronzo, to name a few.
 During his studies he was awarded the Berklee Achievement Scholarship Award, as well as the 1st prize award on the IAJE Massachusetts State competition (International Association of Jazz Educators) for his composition “Mourning Suite Pt.2” (featured on his debut album).
 Additionally, he was on the Dean’s List for his last two years at the college.